 EVERYONE who has an electric bike has frequently used the term “battery”, but…this is the one term that had the most WEIRD path into our common language.

 It comes from the French term “battre”, which means to beat/hit.
 Have you ever heard the term “assault and battery” concerning a criminal proceeding?
 The legal term “assault” means to only threaten to hit, and the legal term “battery” means to actually beat someone.
-This was part of the French Napoleanic legal code from when New Orleans and Louisiana were a colony before the United States even existed.
+This was part of the French Napoleanic legal code from when New Orleans and Louisiana were a colony, before the United States even existed as a country.

 A group of cannons that were “beating” a fort were called a Battre (for instance, in Manhattan/New York, the “Battery” is where the state stored their cannons, click here) .
 Also, when you are mixing the ingredients to make a cake or pancakes, you “batter” the components into a consistent mixture.